Interstate 64: Route description

 I-64 has concurrencies with I-55, I-57, I-75, I-77, I-81, and I-95.
 I-64 does not maintain exit number continuity for any of the overlaps, as each of the six north–south routes maintain their exit numbering on their respective overlaps with I-64.
-Of all the overlaps, I-64 only goes northeast and southwest with I-55 and I-81, while going southeast and northwest with the other interstates.
+Of all the overlaps, I-64 only goes northeast and southwest with I-55 and I-81, while going southeast and northwest with the other Interstates.

 Missouri

-In Missouri, the stretch was originally labeled as the Daniel Boone Expressway then only as US 40, and, as such, is still known to some locals in the St. Louis area as Highway 40, even though the road has been designated as both I-64 and US 40 since 1988.
+In Missouri, the stretch was originally labeled as the Daniel Boone Expressway then only as US 40, and, as such, is still known to some locals in Greater St. Louis as Highway 40, even though the road has been designated as both I-64 and US 40 since 1988.
 This road is also the southernmost portion of the Avenue of the Saints.
 An interchange at Highway N in O'Fallon opened on December 13, 2004.
 This interchange also accommodates the tie-in of the Route 364 freeway to I-64.
 In April 2007, construction started to rebuild 10.5 mi of I-64 in St. Louis from Spoede Road to Kingshighway.
 This project included repaving the entire road, rebuilding the overpasses and interchanges, adding a fourth lane between Spoede Road and I-170, and connecting I-64 to I-170 in all directions.
 Construction resulted in the complete closure of portions of the expressway in 2008 and 2009.
 In 2008, I-64 was closed from I-270 to I-170, reopening December 15, 2008.
 Beginning December 15, 2008, I-64 from I-170 to Kingshighway was closed.
 On December 6, 2009, with a grand opening ceremony and dedication, I-64 was completed in its entire length in Missouri from the Poplar Street Bridge to I-70 in Wentzville.
 As of December 7, 2009, I-64 is now complete and signed all the way to I-70 in Wentzville.
 All stoplights have been removed.
 The portion of I-64 in St. Louis has been named the Jack Buck Memorial Highway, in honor of the late sportscaster.